x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/email-forwarding.md

 Haven't used Exchange Management Shell much?
 Check out the [Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-management-shell) topic to learn more.
 Take a look at the [Get-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/get-mailbox) and [Set-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/set-mailbox) topics for more details on the cmdlets used here.

-This example delivers email to the mailbox of Douglas Kohn and, at the same time, forwards all mail sent to Douglas Kohn to douglaskohn.parents@fineartschool.net.
+This example delivers email to the mailbox of Douglas Kohn and, at the same time, forwards all mail sent to Douglas Kohn to the external email addresses "douglaskohn.parents@fineartschool.net".

 ```PowerShell
 Set-Mailbox -Identity "Douglas Kohn" -DeliverToMailboxAndForward $true -ForwardingSMTPAddress "douglaskohn.parents@fineartschool.net"